sneakysneak/docs/pages/connector-authentication/podio_docs.md

 1. Enter the name of the application you wish to interact with
 2. Enter a return URL (redirect URL)

    > The redirect URL should be https://{service domain}/connector/callback.
-Your service domain can be found in your Cyclr console under Settings > Integration Settings > Service Domain.
+Your service domain can be found in your Cyclr console under Settings > General Settings > Service Domain.

 3. Click 'Generate API Key'